ArsalKhan1/algorithms/README.md

 # Algorithms

 The program implements object sorting via `Bubble` and `Insertion` sort algorithms.
 It  also searches for the objects within unsorted and sorted array using `linear` and `binary` searches.
-It also compares the results those you can see in [SortComparison](data/sortcomparison.png) and [Search Comparisons](data/searchcomparison.png)
+It also compares the results that you can see in [SortComparison](data/sortcomparison.png) and [Search Comparisons](data/searchcomparison.png)

 It also demostrate the use of recursive vs iterative uses via 2 pratical problems
 1. If the user enters the integer number, will get the sum digits of the number.